 We can make one more step forward with a simplified model of a gas of $N$ atoms.

 So far the atom radius is taken to be infinitesimal, hence there are no atom-atom collisions.
-Moreover, the dipole-dipole interaction between the atoms is neglected, hence there are neither collisions as a result of the forces between the dipoles, nor cooperative radiative properties.
+Moreover, the dipole-dipole interaction between the atoms is neglected, hence neither collisions as a result of the forces between the dipoles nor cooperative radiative properties occur.
 Under these conditions each atom evolves independently of the others, and the dipole moment of each atom in steady state is still given by Eq.~\eq{BACKFORTH}.

 If we have $\{v_n\}$ $(n=1,2,3,\cdots,N)$ as the speeds of the $N$ atoms, the total amplitude transmission coefficient can be written